 Ever had a customer open up two tickets about the same issue?
 Or, you may have a conversation with the same customer spanning over two different tickets?
-You can now merge those into a single ticket and make your life easier!
+You can merge those into a single ticket and make keeping up with the conversation flow easier!
 Here's how:

-- Go in one of the tickets you want to merge.
+- Go into one of the tickets you want to merge.

 - On the top-right corner, click on the menu button (three vertical dots):

 - Search for the ticket you want to merge this ticket with, and then click on it:

 - Select the fields you want to keep on the final ticket: